-Our camp includes flatwork, jumping, trail riding, and a weekly showcase.
+Our camp includes flatwork, horsemanship, jumping, and a weekly showcase.
 Our certified instructors emphasize safety and riding enjoyment for campers ages eight to fourteen!

-Enjoy a different field trip or activity every Thursday and every Friday you can participate in a George School showcase.
+Enjoy a different field trip or activity every Thursday and every Friday you may participate in a George School showcase.

-Campers may select any number or combination of weeks.
+You may select any number or combination of weeks.
 Camp days run Monday through Friday 9:00 a.m. to 3:00 p.m.
-Before and after care is available for families who need early drop off and/or late pick up through George School Day Camp.
+Before and after care is available for families who need early drop-off and/or late pick-up through George School Day Camp.
 You can sign up for before and after care during the online registration process.

-Week 7: July 29-August 2 – Fox Heath Horse Show (additional fee for those who choose to show)
+Week 8: August 3-7 – Fox Heath Horse Show** (additional fee for those who choose to show)

-**Field trips to which campers can bring money for souvenirs
+**Field trips to which campers may bring money for souvenirs.

 11:00 to 11:30 a.m. – Untacking and horse care

 11:30 a.m. to 12:15 p.m. – Lunch (full-service cafeteria)

 12:15 to 2:30 p.m. – Horsemanship, games, swimming, or afternoon ride